-If a substantial shareholder or a Director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter shall be discussed by a Board meeting actually hold.
-Independent non-executive Directors who have no material interest in the transaction shall be present at such Board meeting.
+If a substantial shareholder or a Director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter shall be discussed by a physical board meeting rather than a written resolution.
+Independent non-executive Directors who, and whose close associates, have no material interest in the transaction shall be present at such Board meeting.